 I believe that the barriers that were removed that day (whether from childhood self protection or deep wounds, I don't know) enabled me to walk more fully in the Father's will for my life.
 Now I’m married, and praying the Rosary daily with my husband not only strengthens our relationship with Jesus, but also with one another.
 We’re convinced that this prayer will help us to live a future marked by unity, faith, hope and love.

-PS - Kirsten was married to David (of this website) January 1st, 2011.
+PS - Diane was married to Hugh (of this website) January 1st, 2011.

 Lord Jesus, let Your prayer of unity for Christians